tModLoader/tModLoader/PortingNotes_1.4.5.md

   - For example: ArmorSetBonuses.BuildLookup, ItemID.Sets.PostSetupContent
   - Someone should "find all references" on each XID.Count field to find any remaining content arrays that need to be resized (CB done ItemID, TileID, WallID).
 - Make a checklist of all TML hooks and have others QC each method behavior?
-- TileID.Sets.IsAMechanism changed to TileID.Sets.Wiring.IsAMechanism. tModPorter done.
-The function of the set might have changed, investigate and update docs.
-- NPCID.Sets.ShouldBeCountedAsBossForBestiary renamed to ShouldBeCountedAsBoss. tModPorter done.
-(TODO: Verify where it is now used and update docs if necessary)
 - BuffID.Sets.LongerExpertDebuff -> BuffID.Sets.BuffTimeIsExtendedWithGameDifficulty. tModPorter done.
 Docs remarks might also now be wrong.
 Also doc BuffTimeIsExtendedByDeadCellsPotionStationBuff
 - ItemID.Sets.BonusAttackSpeedMultiplier renamed to BonusMeleeSpeedMultiplier. tModPorter done. (double check that this doesn't only apply to melee weapons.
 I think it isn't limited currently)
 - Run NPCShopDatabase.Test tests.